 Real-time insight of emerging markets in CEMEA, Asia and LatAm region

 Actionable insight on monetary policy, balance sheet and inflation with focus on global issuance.
 Analysis on key political risk impacting the global markets.

 - About Us

-LIQUIDITY: The People's Bank of China (PBOC) injected CNY10 billion via 7-day reverse repos with the rate unchanged at 2.2%.
-The operation left liquidity unchanged given it netted off CNY10 billion reverse repos maturing today, according to Wind Information.
-The operation aims to keep liquidity reasonable and ample, the PBOC said on its website.
+LIQUIDITY: The People's Bank of China (PBOC) conducted CNY50 billion via 7-day reverse repos with the rate unchanged at 2.2% on Monday.
+The operation injected net CNY40 billion into the market as there is CNY10 billion reverse repos maturing today, according to Wind Information.
+The operation aims to keep month-end liquidity stable, the PBOC said on its website.

 RATES: The seven-day weighted average interbank repo rate for depository institutions (DR007) decreased to 2.3298% from 2.3299% on Friday, Wind Information showed.
 The overnight repo average fell to 1.8231% from the previous 2.0551%.

 YUAN: The currency strengthened to 6.4660 against the dollar from 6.4797 on Friday.
 The PBOC set the dollar-yuan central parity rate lower at 6.4677, compared with the 6.4863 set on Friday, marking the biggest daily drop since Jul 30.

 BONDS: The yield on 10-year China Government Bond was last at 2.8480%, down from 2.8685% on Friday, according to Wind Information.

 STOCKS: The Shanghai Composite Index gained 0.17% to 3,528.15 while the CSI300 index lost 0.29% to 4,813.27.
 Hang Seng Index increased 0.52% to 25,539.54.